SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 At this point, the SmartApp will automatically create all of the new devices, one for each thermostat and sensor.
 These will show up in your regular `Things` list within the app.

 > **NOTE**: It may take a few minutes for the new devices to show up in the list.
 You should try refreshing the list (pull down on the list).
 In extreme cases, you may have to restart the SmartThings app on your phone to update the list.
+You should only have to do this once.

 -------------------------
 ## Reporting Issues